nasa-jpl/captoolkit/RECIPE.md

 multiple satellite radar and laser altimetry measurements.

-This recipe is specific to the dataset constructed for the paper __Widespread slowdown in thinning rates of West Antarctic Ice Shelves__ by Paolo et al. (2023) in __The Cryosphere__, and is provided "as is" merely to illustrate the numerous steps in the inversion procedure and show examples on how to run some of the scripts.
+This recipe is specific to the dataset constructed for the paper

+*Widespread slowdown in thinning rates of West Antarctic Ice Shelves*, Paolo et al. (2023), *The Cryosphere*

+and it is provided "as is" merely to illustrate the numerous steps in the inversion procedure and to show examples of some code signatures.

 Paper: <URL>
 Code: https://github.com/nasa-jpl/captoolkit